Which Greek Islands to Visit While You’re Young (Hint: All of Them?)

 If it’s beaches you want, well, why didn’t you say so?
 I would have told you Paros is the best Greek island for you.
 Then you would have thanked me and been on your way.
 But here we are.

 Now I’m not saying Paros is only good for its beaches.
 We wouldn’t mislead you like that.
 TBH Paros kind of has it all.
 In addition to picture-perfect coastlines, this island boasts classic white-washed buildings, countless boutique shops to explore, and—when you need an adrenaline boost—watersports.

-Trip Consultant Hannah hits the nail on the head again: “Unlike the white washed buildings of Santorini or Paros, Crete’s buildings are gatherings of pastel colors along a turquoise blue ocean.
-The Island has a “travel” instead of “tourist” vibe.
+Our Greece Trip Consultant Hannah hits the nail on the head again: “Unlike the white-washed buildings of Santorini or Paros, Crete’s buildings are gatherings of pastel colors along a turquoise blue ocean.
+The Island has a 'travel' instead of 'tourist' vibe.
 It’s a lot less crowded and it’s easy to meet young people from Athens who are working there over the summer.”